FilledStacks/startup_bounty/README.md

 ## Android

-- Android official APIs provide `/data/user/<userId>/<appPackageName>` as the application's documents directory.
+- Android official APIs provide `/data/user/<userId>/<appPackageName>` as the application's storage directory.
 - This path isn't mentioned in the API's documentation at https://developer.android.com/training/data-storage but mentioned in the Device paths section of Testing Multiple Users for app storage https://source.android.com/docs/devices/admin/multi-user-testing#device-paths
+- The `Directory.systemTemp` returns a cache path `code_cache/` inside the app's storage directory.
+I return the `files/` directory inside the parent directory of the systemTemp path to be used as app's data document directory.

 ## iOS & MacOS